 - 1. Each year, most registered charities are required to submit an Annual Information Statement (AIS). - 2.
-While we are publishing these explanatory notes in 2023, as of May 2023, the 2021 AIS is in fact the most complete and up-to-date dataset for the charities registered with the ACNC (the 2022 AIS is not yet due for many charities). - 3.
+While we are publishing these explanatory notes in 2024, as of the date of publication, the 2022 AIS is in fact the most complete and up-to-date dataset for the charities registered with the ACNC (the 2023 AIS is not yet due for many charities). - 3.
 Registered charities can apply to the ACNC to have some or all of the information they provide withheld from the ACNC Register.
 If any data has been withheld, the AIS data for these charities has been excluded from the dataset. - 4.
 When charities fill out the AIS, they may rely on guidance published by the ACNC.
 This guidance is available on the ACNC website. - 5.
-There are two separate datasets that form part of 2021 AIS data: - a. one which contains details of charity programs - b. one which contains all other information collected through the AIS. - 6.
-As of June 2023, there were approximately 60,000 charities registered with the ACNC.
+There are two separate datasets that form part of the AIS data: - a. one which contains details of charity programs - b. one which contains all other information collected through the AIS. - 6.
+As of May 2024, there were approximately 60,000 charities registered with the ACNC.